Hidden-Histories/Public-Resources/documentation/Tutorial_RemoteSiteVisit.md

 ![googlemaps_2D-measurements](images/googlemaps_2D-measurements.png)

 .
-## Use this measurement to find a location similar to your site - but near your home base.
+## Find a location similar to your site - but near your home base.

+An ideal location would be:
+- Right by your house, so you can run in and out to use your laptop, charge your batteries, etc.
+- With the same orientation as your site, so you could practice using the same orientation in your AR layer.
+- with the building about the same size and distance back from the sidewalk as your site building, so you can practice using the same distance between viewer and building - and the same amount of space in between.